AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

   On the **[!UICONTROL Application General Settings]** page, in the **[!UICONTROL Servers]** group, in the **[!UICONTROL Published Server Name]** text field, construct the direct URL.
 Use the following syntax: `server/is/content/company/folder/filename.m3u8`

-  For example, suppose that the Published server name is `https://s7d9.scene7.com/.` Using the syntax in step 2, the direct URL could look like the following:
+  For example, suppose that the Published server name is `https://s7d9.scene7.com/`.
+Using the syntax in step 2, the direct URL is the following:

   `https://s7d9.scene7.com/is/content/GeoRetail/AdobeRIA-AVS.m3u8`

 * To generate a direct HLS streaming video URL (single bit rate)